Hotels near the Piazza San Marco

 Two personal favorites are within five minutes of the Piazza San Marco:

-The San Moisè (photo at left) is a block north of the Calle Larga XXII Marzo on a quiet street near the Kette (4 stars).
+The San Moisè (photo at right) is a block north of the Calle Larga XXII Marzo on a quiet street near the Kette (4 stars).
 We've stayed in both hotels and can recommend either, although the San Moisè may be a better choice during the warm months because it has a courtyard with tables for guests.
-(See our Hotel San Moisè review.)

-Other moderately-priced hotels west of the Piazza San Marco include the Violino d'Oro, the Lisbona, the Bel Sito & Berlino, the Flora (which is featured in many guidebooks), and La Fenice et des Artistes.
+Other moderately-priced hotels west of the Piazza San Marco include the Violino d'Oro, the Lisbona, the Bel Sito & Berlino, the Flora (which has a lovely private garden), and La Fenice et des Artistes.
 The slightly pricier Saturnia & International (4 stars, photo at right), the very popular Ala (3 stars), and the highly-rated Locanda Fiorita (1 star) are also reasonably convenient.

 Next page: North - toward the Rialto Bridge